Joe Biden is hardly the free trader Asia is hoping for | DW | 13.11.2020

 "I don't think that we're going to go back to the pre-Trump era just because it's not just the Republicans, the Democrats are just as keen to take a much stronger line on China," Gareth Leather, senior Asia economist at Capital Economics, told DW.
 "There's such a lot of bad blood now between the US and China."

 Experts say with COVID-19 still wreaking havoc, reviving trade talks would not be Biden's priority.
-Even if trade talks were to restart, Biden, unlike Trump, would not roll back the tariffs without any major concessions from China on contentious structural issues such as intellectual property and industrial policy.
+Even if trade talks were to restart, Biden, unlike Trump, would not roll back the tariffs without any major concessions from China on contentious structural issues such as intellectual property and state aid for industries.
 In fact, some of China's energy-intensive exports such as steel and aluminum could be charged a carbon fee as part of Biden's ambitious climate policy.

 Trump's tech war with China is likely to continue on Biden's watch.
 The Democrat has supported the ban on Huawei and has expressed concern over TikTok's handling of data.